 Suji ka Halwa, also known as semolina halwa, is a popular Indian sweet dish that is made using semolina (suji or rava), ghee (clarified butter), sugar, and water or milk.
 It is a simple and quick dessert that is often prepared for festivals, special occasions, or as a comforting sweet treat.

-This North Indian Style Sooji Halwa (Suji Ka Sheera, Indian Semolina Pudding) is a traditional Indian dessert made using semolina, ghee, and sugar.
+This North Indian Style Suji Halwa (Suji Ka Sheera, Indian Semolina Pudding) is a traditional Indian dessert made using semolina, ghee, and sugar.
 Make this semolina pudding using my simple and easy recipe (vegetarian).

-This almonds and cashew-rich soft and savory sooji halwa prepared without milk is a welcome treat for taste buds at any time and can give tough competition to the best of the best sweets on the table.
+This almond and cashew-rich soft and savory sooji halwa prepared without milk is a welcome treat for taste buds at any time and can give tough competition to the best of the best sweets on the table.

 This easy melt-in-the-mouth halwa recipe comes together in about 15 minutes.
 In Maharashtra, this sweet is called Sheera.
 Semolina is called suji, sooji, or rava.
 It is simple and prepared with essential ingredients, yet yields one of the tasty and flavored semolina dessert recipes.

 To make Sooji ka Halwa, heat ghee in a pan and roast the semolina until it turns golden and aromatic.
 In a separate pot, heat water or milk with sugar and bring it to a boil.
 Gradually add the roasted semolina to the boiling liquid while continuously stirring to prevent lumps.
 Cook until the semolina absorbs the liquid and the halwa reaches a thick, pudding-like consistency.
 Finally, garnish with nuts and raisins.

 You can easily double or triple the recipe for a crowd.
 This recipe can also be made vegan.

 - ½ cup ghee (clarified butter) or add as required

 - 2 cups water or to taste (you can also use whole milk)